wtho/bulma-css-vars/README.md

 const { hsl, rgb } = require('bulma-css-vars')

-// color names have to match bulma's $variable-name, without '$' const appColors = {
+// color names have to match bulma's $variable-name, without '$'
+// values will be used for initial colors and fallback const appColors = {
   black: hsl(0, 0, 4),
   'scheme-main': rgb(200, 105, 84),